joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 4 perceptrons, one "hidden" layer with 128 perceptrons, and one output layer with 3 perceptrons.

 **Output Shape.** The output shape of each layer.
+For each of our layers, a tuple with two values is provided; for example, the ``(None, 4)`` in the first layer.
+The ``4`` here is indicating that the output has 4 values, which is what we would expect (why?)
-The ``(None, 4)`` means that the output of this particular layer is a 2D tensor with a variable batch size and 4 elements in the second dimension.
+The ``None`` refers to the fact that the layer accepts a variable *batch size* --- we will look at the batch size concept momentarily.

-Note that the output dimension is the same as the number of perceptrons for the layer, which is what we would expect for a fully connected network (i.e., dense layers).
+Note that the output dimension is the same as the number of perceptrons for the layer, since each perceptron produces a single output value.

-**Param #.** The number of parameters (weights and biases) in each layer.
+**Param #.** The total number of parameters (weights and biases) in each layer.
-In the first dense layer there are 4 perceptrons, the input dimension was 4 and there is a 1 bias term with each perceptron.
-Therefore, the first layer has a total of :math:`4*4 + 4 = 20` parameters.
+For example, in the first dense layer there are 4 perceptrons, the input dimension was 4 and there is a 1 bias term with each perceptron.
+Therefore, the first layer has a total of :math:`4*(4+1) = 20` parameters.

 Similarly, the second layer has 128 perceptrons each with an input dimension equal to the output dimension of the first layer, which is 4.
-Thus, each of the 128 perceptrons has :math:`128+1=129` parameters, and therefore the entire layer has :math:`128*4 + 128 = 640` parameters.
+Thus, each of the 128 perceptrons has :math:`4+1=5` total parameters (4 weights and 1 bias parameter), and therefore the entire layer has :math:`128*5 = 640` parameters.

-..
-    8 weights (count the number of connections from 2 inputs neurons to 4 neurons in the layer 1) and 4 bias (one for each neuron).
-Summing them together to get 12 parameters.
-    In the output layer there are 4 connection from previous layer to output neuron + 1 bias term, making it to total 5

 *Exercise.* Convince yourself that there are 387 parameters in the last layer.

+*Solution.* In general, for a dense or fully connected layer, since every perceptron in the previous layer provides its output as an input to each perceptron, and since a perceptron produces a single output value, the input dimension equals the number of perceptrons in the previous layer.
+Thus, for layer 3, since there were 128 perceptrons in layer 2, the input dimension is 128 and that is the number of weights on each perceptron.
+Since each perceptron also has a single bias parameter, there are a total of 129 parameters for each perceptron in layer 3.
+Finally, since there are 3 perceptrons in layer 3, the total number of parameters is :math:`3*129 = 387`.

 Step 4: Train the model.
 ^^^^^^^^^^^^^^^^^^^^^^^^